 So either wireless or network printers are a good choice now; avoid ‘USB-only’ printers.
 For wireless, check to see if the printer has a network jack, sometimes called a ‘RJ45’ connection; that gives you the extra option of connecting to the router with a cable; wired connections are easier to setup, and less likely to break later on as the printer and router age.

-The best brand names, as I write this, for good low-end printers that are wireless, are Samsung, Brother, and Epson.
+The best brand names, as I write this, for good low-end printers that are wireless, are Brother and Epson.